 The cost of the workplace where you conduct your business either if you rent or acquire it, can be deducted as a home office expense.
 Your declarations are considered as final and considered true while filing taxes so it is always a good suggestion to be honest and always have supporting facts in case if you are examined.
 It is considered as a complex deduction, hence IRS gives 2 different ways to get this done, Standard Method and Simplified Method.

 The tax deduction includes expenses such as interest on mortgage, insurance, utilities, repairs, depreciation and maintenance charges which are paid during the year.
-For example, if your work space is 30% of your home, then 30% of your power bill for the year is tax-deductible.
+For example, if your workspace is 30% of your home, then 30% of your power bill for the year is tax-deductible.
 The standard method needs you to calculate your actual home office expenses whereas the simplified option lets you multiply an IRS-determined rate by your home office square footage.

-Travel expenses which can be covered are transportation, meals, telephone, baggage and shipping, cleaning, tips etc. You must keep complete and accurate records of your business dealings as it may be asked for proof.
+Travel expenses that can be covered are transportation, meals, telephone, baggage and shipping, cleaning, tips etc. You must keep complete and accurate records of your business dealings as it may be asked for proof.
 Tax expense which will be deducible includes the transportation cost to and from, tickets, lodging, meals.
-Full 100% travel expenses related to business are deductible but in case of meals and entertainment deduction is limited up to 50% of the actual cost, if you keep the records.
-Or it can be calculated by 50% of standard meal allowance.
+Full 100% travel expenses related to the business are deductible but in case of meals and entertainment deduction is limited up to 50% of the actual cost, if you keep the records.
+Or it can be calculated by 50% of the standard meal allowance.
 Whereas, on entertainment, the IRS has numerous restrictions.
-If your entertainment expenses qualify the test, it is only 50% deductible.
+If your entertainment expenses qualify for the test, it is only 50% deductible.
 You must keep a record of all receipts relating to tour, entertainment and meals.

 Click Here to see detailed deductions on Travel, Entertainment, Gift, and Car Expenses on IRS’s website.